HILLTOP

 The land on which this community is built was purchased around 1869 by the Workingmen’s Joint Stock Association (WJSA) of Portland, Oregon—a group of 11 African American men, two African American women, and one white man.
 Represented by their president, George Putnam Riley, the group bought 67 acres that became the center of African American culture in Tacoma; we now call that place The Hilltop (source: blackpast.org).

 Historically a neighborhood that’s been home to Black families and a center for Black-owned businesses, Hilltop has been populated by a diverse mix of cultures throughout its history from Scandinavian immigrants, to German Russian immigrants, and people of all kinds of American heritage.
-In the 1980's and 90's, Hilltop became known for gang violence and drug trafficking.
-This dark period in the neighborhood's history began to overshadow decades of Hilltop being known as a place for families and small business.
+In the 1980s and 90s, Hilltop became known for gang violence and drug trafficking.
+This troubled period in the neighborhood's history began to overshadow decades of Hilltop being known as a place for families and small business.
 In recent years, the City of Tacoma and countless community groups have put forth efforts to transform Hilltop back into a safe, culturally-diverse neighborhood.
 However, this is now a neighborhood feeling the pressures of gentrification.
 Read more about that challenge and efforts toward creating attainable, affordable housing in this article by Forterra.

 Business District